Magma from the upper mantle

 Formation of calderas

-Flank eruptions produce calderas when magma drains out of shallow chambers beneath the summit.
-Craters and pit craters are smaller than calderas and form as collapse features.
+Flank eruptions produce calderas when magma drains out of shallow chambers beneath the summit of a shield volcano.
+Craters and pit craters are smaller than calderas and form when the summit collapses.

 Rift zones radiate from summit calderas extending down the flanks of the volcanoes.
 Rift zones are long ridges with open fissures, pit craters, cinder cones, and small shields.